 Compared with turnkey purchases, home and land packages give you more freedom and flexibility on the overall design and structure.
-These let you have the full assistance of a professional team of architects and interior designers without charging you additional consultancy fees.
+These let you have the full assistance of a professional team of architects and interior designers.
+Better yet, you receive their input without charging you additional consultancy fees.

 You can apply for a housing loan in banks with flexible and extended payment plans.
 However, this can be tricky.
 The Balance advises that it’s much safer to use on-hand cash in purchasing real property.
 In addition, financial advisers warn buyers against taking loans for major investments to avoid future troubles.